pallets/click/docs/utils.rst

 .. versionadded:: 2.0

-Starting with click 2.0 the :func:`echo` function gained a bit of extra functionality to deal with ANSI colors.
-This functionality is only available if `colorama`_ is installed.
+Starting with click 2.0 the :func:`echo` function gained extra functionality to deal with ANSI colors and styles.
+Note that on Windows this functionality is only available if `colorama`_ is installed.
 If it is installed then ANSI codes are intelligently handled.

 Primarily this means that: